Traditional Bachelor of Science in Nursing

 - Negative Drug Screen within the last 30 days of application

-- If a student is denied admission to the program they must wait a full year to reapply the following fall.
-If the student is denied for two consecutive years in a row, the student is not eligible to reapply for a period of three years.
+- If a student is ineligible for the nursing program they must wait a full year to reapply the following fall.
+If the student is ineligible for two consecutive years in a row, the student is not eligible to reapply for a period of three years.

 - A student cannot have failed out of another nursing program within the last three years.